SyedArmanAli2003/SyedArmanAli2003/README.md

 - 👀 I’m enthusiast in data science and programming
 - 🌱 I’m currently learning data science and it's application
 - 💞️ I’m looking to collaborate on Ai based projects
-- 😎 Pro Vibe coder
+- 😎 Pro Vibe coder ,"I can build deployable products people pay for"

 <!---